Update: This article was most recently updated May 2021 to reflect US road trip travel tips in 2021 amidst evolving conditions.

 If it’s a highly used picnicking area, you may want to consider having some supplies on hand to wipe it down first.
 Or bring a blanket and your own picnicking supplies to set up a spread in an open park space or field.
 Enjoy!

-27) Make Sure You Have a QR Reader Downloaded to Read Restaurant Menus
+25) Make Sure You Have a QR Reader to Read Restaurant Menus

-Many restaurants across the US are no longer using paper menus.
+If it’s been a while since you’ve dined out, you may be surprised to see that some restaurants across the US are no longer using paper menus.
 Instead, you view the menu right from your own phone, using a QR code.
-But you must have a way to scan it.
+But you must have a way to scan that code.

 Those who are planning to visit restaurants should be sure to have a QR Code scanner on your phone before dining out during your a US pandemic road trip. iPhone users should be all set, as the camera already has a built-in QR code reader.
 Android users will need to search for and download a QR code scanner app from the Play Store.